cran-task-views/Survival/Survival.md

     comparison of the restricted mean survival time
 -   The `r pkg("emplik2")` package permits to compare two samples with censored data using empirical likelihood ratio tests.
+-   The `r pkg("KONPsurv")` package provides powerful nonparametric K-sample tests for right-censored data.
+The tests are consistent against any differences between the hazard functions of the groups.

 ### Regression Modelling